A nonstandard invariant of coarse spaces: Comparison with the invariant

 Thus $\sigma\left(B,0\right)\cong\sigma\left(D,0\right)\cong\mathbb{N}$.

-Let us compute the nonstandard invariants $\iota$ of two books $B$ and $D$.
-In both books, any two infinite points on different pages are inequivalent, but any two infinite points on the same finite numbered page are equivalent.
-In the opened book $B$, the latter remains true on infinite numbered pages.
+Let us compute the nonstandard invariants $\iota$ of the two books $B$ and $D$.
+In both books, any two infinite points on different pages are inequivalent, but any two infinite points on the same finite-numbered page are equivalent.
+In the open book $B$, the latter remains true on infinite-numbered pages.
 Hence

 where $\omega\in\ns{\mathbb{N}}\setminus\mathbb{N}$.
-In the discrete opened book $D$, any two different points on infinite numbered pages are inequivalent even when they are on the same page.
+In the discrete open book $D$, any two different points on infinite-numbered pages are inequivalent even when they are on the same page.
 Hence

 where $\omega\in\ns{\mathbb{N}}\setminus\mathbb{N}$.
-Both $\iota\left(D,0\right)$ and $\iota\left(B,0\right)$ are equipotent to $\prescript{\ast}{}{\mathbb{N}}$, i.e., $\sigma\left(B,0\right)\cong\sigma\left(D,0\right)\cong\ns{\mathbb{N}}$.
+Both $\iota\left(D,0\right)$ and $\iota\left(B,0\right)$ are equipotent to $\prescript{\ast}{}{\mathbb{N}}$, i.e., $\iota\left(B,0\right)\cong\iota\left(D,0\right)\cong\ns{\mathbb{N}}$.